groupdocs-viewer/Groupdocs.Viewer-References/english/net/groupdocs.viewer.options/spreadsheetoptions/foronepagepersheet/_index.md

 ### Return Value

-New instance of the [`SpreadsheetOptions`](../../spreadsheetoptions) class for rendering the whole sheet into one page.
+New instance of [`SpreadsheetOptions`](../../spreadsheetoptions) class for rendering one sheet into one page.

-### Remarks

-For details, see the [documentation](https://docs.groupdocs.com/viewer/net/split-worksheet-into-pages/#render-a-worksheet-on-one-page).

 ### See Also